jakekaplan95/pokemon-pc-backend/README.md

 # Roadblocks

-One of the largest roadblocks in this project was getting the pokemon files from the pokeapi to return raw JSON.
-This made it very hard for Opensea to catch the pokemons information to be displayed in the nft.
-This was remedied by having Opensea connect through the frontend to a github pages that is hosting all of the pokemon information to be used

 React doesnt support having routes that return something that is a non-html repsonse.
 Opensea and other interaction systesms do not behave well using HTML based metadata apis.
-I remedied this by having the react frontedend redirect the api calls to a non-react backend via github pages and hosting the pokemon information there.
+I remedied this by having the react frontend redirect the api calls to a non-react backend via github pages and hosting the pokemon information there.